vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/embedresource-method.md

  ID do assembly.

  `FileToken`
- Assembly ou token de ID de arquivo que contém o recurso.
+ Token do arquivo ou ID do assembly do arquivo que contém o recurso.

  `pszResourceName`
  Nome do recurso.